the-alex-g/lisp-roguelike/README.md

 Should not be instantiated directly; instead use the `defenemy` macro.

 **spd** how often the enemy activates compared to the player.
 A speed of 1 is exactly as fast as the player, and a speed of 2 is half as fast as the player.
 Defaults to 1.2.

+**atk** an attack list as described in the equipment section.
+Can be a list of attack lists for multiple attacks per activation.

 **xp** how much XP the enemy is worth when killed.
 Defaults to 1.